Can holiday accommodation providers cancel a booking?

 Generally speaking, this will depend on what the accommodation provider’s terms and conditions (T&Cs) say.
 So, as a first step, you should always check the T&Cs of your booking or, if not available, the general T&Cs of the accommodation provider you booked with.
 These should generally be available online (on the accommodation provider’s website) and contained within any communications you have received from them (eg emails).

 The T&Cs relevant to your booking may include terms that purport to let the business cancel your booking in certain situations.
 For example:

-- force majeure type clauses.
-These are clauses that may limit the business’ obligations to you if a specified type of event occurs (eg an earthquake or flood) that is outside of their control.
+force majeure type clauses.
+These are clauses that may limit the business’ obligations to you if a specified type of event occurs (eg an earthquake, fire, or flood) that is outside of their control.
 If this makes your booking unable to be fulfilled (eg because of damage to a hotel), the accommodation provider may be able to cancel your booking

 What are my rights if my booking has been cancelled?

 This will depend on whether your accommodation provider’s T&Cs allow them to cancel your booking.